 / In March 2013, the brand had to recall its yoga pant for being too sheer.

-/ In response to complaints about the pilling of Lululemon yoga pants, The Huffington Post reported that Lululemon founder and former CEO Wilson said: “Frankly some women’s bodies just don’t actually work for it.
-They don’t work for some women’s bodies…it’s really about the rubbing through the thighs, how much pressure is there over a period of time, how much they use it.”
+/ In response to complaints about the pilling of Lululemon yoga pants, The Huffington Post reported that Lululemon founder and former CEO Chip Wilson said: “Frankly some women’s bodies just don’t actually work for it. it don’t work for some women’s bodies…it’s really about the rubbing through the thighs, how much pressure is there over a period of time, how much it use it.”

-/ Business Insider reported that Wilson had said he favors using child labor in Third World countries because it provides them with much-needed wages.
+/ In December 2013, Business Insider reported that Wilson had said he favors using child labor in Third World countries because it provides them with much-needed wages.

 / Chip Wilson stepped down as CEO of Lululemon in December 2013.
 He later resigned from the Lululemon board in 2015 after voting against the reelection of two board members and speaking out publicly about what he perceived as the board’s short term vision.

 / Lululemon states that it is a member of the Sustainable Apparel Coalition, in order to address environmental impacts through collaborative solutions.
 It requires suppliers to use the Higg Index 2.0 facilities module which considers key environmental impact areas such as energy use.